cheneyyu/PeakForge/README.md

 ## 🔧 Command reference

-Run `python chipdiff.py --help` to see all available options (peak calling parameters, threading, annotation, and enrichment settings).
+Run `./peakforge --help` (or `python chipdiff.py --help`) to see all available options (peak calling parameters, threading, annotation, and enrichment settings).